-This group of 3 panels is called Penta.
+Shelter/ Penta is a mini-series of 3 paintings.
 When I was living in Bermuda I visited a Bermuda garden owned by Peter who was a piano teacher.
 It was a quiet, magical place in an area of the island called appropriately Fairylands.
 He had a collection of old Bermuda roses.
 Roses are tricky to grow on the island due to the high salt content in the air, so having a collection was extraordinary.
 Peter was extremely kind and allowed me to paint in this hidden and very special place.
 His devotion to his garden inspired me.
 He told me how he got started.
 His home had originally had a somewhat typical Bermuda garden.
-GRass and a clump of Bird of Paradise.
+Grass and a clump of Bird of Paradise.
 A friend came to dinner with a bunch of Penta.
 He left them in the water and they grew roots.
 He stuck them in the ground and they grew.
 He was hooked, I also suspect he has very green fingers.